junxit/us-congress-bills-110/metadata.md

 - Sen. Harkin, Tom [D-IA] (H000206)
 - Sen. Crapo, Mike [R-ID] (C000880)

+## Committees (1)

+- Senate — Energy and Natural Resources Committee

 ## Actions

 - 2007-08-02 — Introduced in Senate
 - 2007-08-02 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2007-08-02 — Sponsor introductory remarks on measure.
 (CR S10809-10810)
+- 2007-09-27 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-266.
+- 2008-01-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-305.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-305.
+- 2008-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 657.